 b.
 If you are vaccinated in a doctor’s office, make sure the doctor can bill your plan directly.
 Some physicians’ offices cannot bill Medicare directly for this vaccine.

+Therefore, before getting shots, review Medicare Advantage Insurance Plans and ask your medical insurance provider first.
 Due to a manufacturer shortage of the vaccine, the Medical Center has a limited quantity of Shingrix vaccine shots available.
-We will continue to offer the vaccine until our supply runs out.
+It will be continued to offered until the supplies provided by medical equipment suppliers runs out.
 Manufacturer shortages are generally only a temporary situation.